tka1234/FlatSpace/README.md

  - Large Box: Larger version of the Standard Box.
 Takes a random amount of hits.
 Worth 50 points.
  - Stars: Only take one hit but split into 5 fragments in random directions.
 Worth 75 points.
  - Star Fragments: Only take one hit but move extremely fast and in erratic patterns.
 Worth 20 points.
- - "NPC" (Green Ship): Spawns at higher levels and shoots bullets in random directions.
+ - NPC Enemy: Spawns at higher levels and shoots bullets in random directions.
 Worth 75 points.
- - PowerUp: currently only one, which increases your firing speed.
-These will always be blue icons.
+ - "The Wall": Spawns every 5 levels after the first 15 levels.
+Each box worth 20 points.

+Meet the Powerups:
+ - Fire Rate: Increases your firing speed to every second tick instead of every seventh
+ - Force Field: a blue circle around your ship that prevents you from getting hit while active

 Options Menu (F5):
  - VSync: Turns on/off the beta FPS controlling system that is built in.
 Eventually you won't be able to turn it off.